 3. It keeps you healthy

-When the viruses are on their way again, the small cup of Inger water should be on your desk regularly.
+When the viruses are on their way again, the small cup of ginger water should be on your desk regularly.
 The gingerols contained in the tuber are considered one of the best natural bacteria and virus killers.
 In addition, the sharp substances stimulate the blood flow to the nasal mucous membranes.
 These can then protect themselves better against invading viruses and transport pathogens away more quickly.
 As a result, ginger water can often nip a cold in the bud.

 4. It’s the perfect detox drink and perks you up

-Because the hot substances in ginger ultimately stimulate blood circulation in the whole body, they also boost the circulation and purify the body.
+Because the hot substances in ginger ultimately stimulate blood circulation in the whole body, they also boost circulation and purify the body.
 With a cup of ginger water in the morning, you will get going faster on a cloudy autumn day.